-In summary, this case which my colleague Dr Fitzpatrick had previously discussed with Mr Gibson, involves Dr descriptions a senior consultant urologist about whom there have been increasing performance concerns.
+In summary, this case which my colleague Dr Fitzpatrick had previously discussed with Mr Gibson, involves Dr the senior consultant urologist about whom there have been increasing performance concerns.
 The allegations are of poor record keeping, and slowness of triaging referrals and arranging reviews.
-Dr description is also reported to have removed a very substantial numbers of charts from the Trust's premises without bringing them back; despite requests that these be returned many charts remain outstanding.
-Dr description is currently on sick leave, but has indicated that he is returning to work in January 2017.
+Dr the senior is also reported to have removed a very substantial numbers of charts from the Trust's premises without bringing them back; despite requests that these be returned many charts remain outstanding.
+Dr the outstanding.
+Dr the senior is colleagues have, on occasions, seen patients for whom there have been no notes.
+Dr

 A recent Serious Adverse Incident (SAI) has caused concern that there is potential for patients to be harmed by the ongoing situation.
-You are awaiting the report of the SAI but on the information available to date, you feel the Trust will need to undertake a formal investigation of Dr Trust is also considering exclusion.
+You are awaiting the report of the SAI but on the information available to date, you feel the Trust will need to undertake a formal investigation of Dr

-As you are aware, the concerns about Dressed should be managed in line with local policy and the guidance in Maintaining High Professional Standards in the Modern HPSS (MHPS).
+As you are aware, the concerns about Dresserves should be managed in line with local policy and the guidance in Maintaining High Professional Standards in the Modern HPSS (MHPS).
 We discussed that as the information to date - no noted improvement despite the matter having been raised with Dr 18665 - suggests that an informal approach (as per paragraphs 15-17 of Section I of MHPS) is unlikely to resolve the situation, a more formal process is now warranted.